hari-robotics/polimi-msc-control-notes/docs/advanced-multivariable-control/chapter12.md

 * $G_1$ is $n \times m$,
 * $G_2$ is $m\times n$,

-we can calcuate the transfer matrix of the system:
+we can calculate the transfer matrix of the system:

 $$
 \begin{aligned}